A Web Application Firewall (WAF) solution offers protection for web servers.

-Cloud-based solutions can be paid for on a monthly basis, spreading the cost of your web application protection.
+Cloud-based solutions can be paid for on a monthly basis, spreading the cost of your web application security.
 In some cases, you only get charged for your web throughput, so you can defer paying for your protection until the end of the month when the service level has been calculated and invoiced.

 If you already outsource parts of your operation, you have already come to terms with the cloud-based method of operation and so it would not be too difficult to outsource your WAF as well.
 You may need to switch from existing providers if combining other services, such as DDoS protection and load balancing, with your new WAF makes better logistical and economic sense.

 Hardware-based WAFs Cons

 When considering the cost of a hardware WAF, you need to add on the expenses of installing, housing, protecting, and maintaining it.
 Online WAFs get updated automatically, so they are always up-to-the-minute and ready to tackle the latest emerging threat.
 Getting that level of preparedness on your own WAF device can be expensive.